 Mr. Guild earned his Bachelor of Arts degree from the State University of New York at Binghamton.
 He earned a Master of Science in Student Affairs in Higher Education degree from Colorado State University and a Master of Public Relations & Corporate Communications from Georgetown University.
 Mr. Guild is currently pursuing his doctorate in Education with an emphasis in College and University Leadership.

-Ms. Haegele earned her Bachelor of Arts degree in Psychology from Minnesota State University, Moorhead.
+Ms. Brown earned her Bachelor of Arts degree in Psychology from Minnesota State University, Moorhead.
 She earned a Master of Arts in Postsecondary Educational Leadership from San Diego State University.